Page Title: How To Rerope a flagpole The url for this page is http://flagguys.com/rerope.html

-Pretend this rope is in your pole.
+Pretend this flagpole rope is in your pole.
 Cut your old rope, but don't let it come out of the pulley up top.
 Old rope on left, new rope on right.
 Line them up end to end.

 I take a a piece of electrical tape and begin to make a splice by running it lengthwise along the ropes on the back side across the joint....